-42 Little Things Teachers Do that Make a Big DifferenceAll Posts
+Celebrate Teacher Appreciation Week with 48 Little Ways Teachers Make a Big DifferenceAll Posts

 When we celebrated Teacher Appreciation Week last year, we had no idea what twists and turns were in store for teachers and students.

-Whether it was making the best of remote learning, enforcing safety protocols at school or connecting with hard-to-reach students, we saw you go above and beyond in difficult circumstances.
+Whether it was making the best of hybrid learning, enforcing safety protocols at school or connecting with hard-to-reach students, we saw you go above and beyond in difficult circumstances.

-We want to take Teacher Appreciation Week 2021 as an opportunity to say thank you to teachers for all you do, big and small.
+We want to make Teacher Appreciation Week 2022 an opportunity to say thank you to teachers for all you do, big and small.

 There are so many little things teachers do that make a big difference for their students and communities.
 At Prodigy, we want to say thank you for all the time you spend: